apes-soft/tinker/README.md

 Ponder's GitHub [tinker repository](https://github.com/jayponder/tinker).
 This software will only perform the Tinker executable `dynamic` and most options within `dynamic` are already made (see below for details).

-Using GNU compilers and 12 cores Alex Albaugh was able to achieve ~5% speedups from the base Tinker for a system of 32000 water molecules and for the JAC benchmark.
+Using the GNU compilers on a 12 core system Alex Albaugh was able to achieve ~5% performance improvement compared to the base Tinker the code is derived from for a system of 32000 water molecules and also for the JAC benchmark.
 Any comments, questions, or concerns can be direction to [Alex Albaugh](mailto:aalbaugh@berkeley.edu).